 Brain-imaging technologies can reveal areas of damage or abnormal development in the brain.
 These tests might include the following:

-Tests on the blood, urine or skin might be used to screen for genetic or metabolic problems.
+Tests of the blood, urine or skin might be used to screen for genetic or metabolic problems.

 If your child is diagnosed with cerebral palsy, you'll likely be referred to specialists to test your child for other conditions often associated with the disorder.
 These tests can identify problems with:

-Children and adults with cerebral palsy require long-term care with a medical care team.
-Besides a pediatrician or physiatrist and possibly a pediatric neurologist to oversee your child's medical care, the team might include a variety of therapists and mental health specialists.
+Children and adults with cerebral palsy may require lifelong care with a medical care team.
+Besides a pediatrician or physical medicine and rehabilitation specialist (physiatrist) and possibly a pediatric neurologist to oversee your child's medical care, the team might include a variety of therapists and mental health specialists.
+These experts give special attention to needs and issues that are more common in people with cerebral palsy and can work together with your primary care provider.
+Together you can develop a treatment plan.

 Medications that can lessen muscle tightness might be used to improve functional abilities, treat pain and manage complications related to spasticity or other cerebral palsy symptoms.

-To treat tightening of a specific muscle, your doctor might recommend injections of onabotulinumtoxinA (Botox, Dysport) or another agent.
-Your child will need injections about every three months.
+Muscle or nerve injections.
+To treat tightening of a specific muscle, your doctor might recommend injections of onabotulinumtoxinA (Botox), or another agent.
+The injections will need to be repeated about every three months.

 Side effects can include pain at the injection site and mild flu-like symptoms.
 Other more-serious side effects include difficulty breathing and swallowing.

-In some cases, baclofen is pumped into the spinal cord with a tube.
+In some cases, baclofen is pumped into the spinal cord with a tube (intrathecal baclofen).
 The pump is surgically implanted under the skin of the abdomen.

-Your child might also be prescribed medication to reduce drooling — possibly Botox injections into the salivary glands.
+- Medications to reduce drooling.
+One option is Botox injections into the salivary glands.

 A variety of therapies play an important role in treating cerebral palsy:

-For the first one to two years after birth, both physical and occupational therapists provide support with issues such as head and trunk control, rolling, and grasping.
+For the first 1 to 2 years after birth, both physical and occupational therapists work on issues such as head and trunk control, rolling, and grasping.
 Later, both types of therapists are involved in wheelchair assessments.

-Braces or splints might be recommended for your child to help with function, such as improved walking, and stretching stiff muscles.
+Braces, splints or other supportive devices might be recommended for your child to help with function, such as improved walking, and stretching stiff muscles.

 - Occupational therapy.
-Occupational therapists work to help your child gain independence in daily activities and routines in the home, the school and the community.
-Adaptive equipment recommended for your child can include walkers, quadrupedal canes, seating systems or electric wheelchairs.
+Occupational therapists work to help your child gain independence in daily activities and routines at home and school and in the community.
+Adaptive equipment recommended for your child can include walkers, wide-based canes, standing and seating systems, or electric wheelchairs.

 - Recreational therapy.
-Some children benefit from regular or adaptive recreational or competitive sports activities, such as therapeutic horseback riding or skiing.
+Some children benefit from regular or adaptive recreational or competitive sports, such as therapeutic horseback riding or skiing.
 This type of therapy can help improve your child's motor skills, speech and emotional well-being.
+Both adults and children benefit from regular physical activity and exercise for general health and fitness.

 Surgery may be needed to lessen muscle tightness or correct bone abnormalities caused by spasticity.
 These treatments include:

 - Cutting nerve fibers (selective dorsal rhizotomy).
-In some severe cases, when other treatments haven't helped, surgeons might cut the nerves serving the spastic muscles in a procedure called selective dorsal rhizotomy.
-This relaxes the muscle and reduces pain, but can cause numbness.
+In some severe cases, when other treatments haven't helped, surgeons might cut the nerves serving specific spastic muscles in a procedure called selective dorsal rhizotomy.
+This relaxes the muscle in the legs and reduces pain, but can cause numbness.

 Some children and adolescents with cerebral palsy use some form of complementary or alternative medicine.
-These therapies aren't accepted clinical practice.
+These are therapies that are unproved and have not been adopted into routine clinical practice.
+If you're considering a complementary or alternative medicine or therapy, talk with your doctor about potential risks and benefits.

 Coping and support